pencer-io/pencer-io.github.io/_posts/2021-03-05-ctf-thm-internal.md

 Connection to 172.17.0.2 8080 port [tcp/*] succeeded!
 ```

+## SSH Tunneling

 We definitely have something running on that IP and listening on port 8080.
 We can't see that port externally with nmap, so can assume it's hidden behind a firewall.
-I covered how to use SSH tunneling to access ports behind firewalls in my [GameZone writeup](https://pencer.io/ctf/ctf-thm-game-zone/).
+I covered how to use SSH tunneling (also known as port forwarding) to access ports behind firewalls in my [GameZone writeup](https://pencer.io/ctf/ctf-thm-game-zone/).
 It's pretty simple, we just use the -L parameter and specify a local port to forward to the IP and port on the server:

 ```text
 root@kali:/home/kali/thm/internal# ssh -L 1234:172.17.0.2:8080 aubreanna@internal.thm